hvlck/learning/README.md

 # override-default-styles

-A FireFox WebExtension to override browser default styles.
+A simple FireFox WebExtension to override default browser styles.

-Currently a work in progress.
+I don't have any intention of submitting this to FireFox Addons.

 ## Roadmap

-+ CSS Preview Page
++ ~~CSS Preview Page~~

-+ Useful errors
+## Usage

-+ Security
+Note: any changes will be applied after the page is reloaded.

-+ Get rid of flashes before stylesheets are updated
+Stylesheets can be changed and forced on all pages by navigating to the extension's options page.
+All data can also be wiped on the options page.